T helper cell: Limitations to the Th1/Th2 model

 The novel characterisation of another T helper subtype, T helper 17 cells (Th17) has cast further doubt on the basic Th1/Th2 model.
 These IL-17 producing cells were initially described as a pathogenic population implicated in autoimmunity but are now thought to have their own distinct effector and regulatory functions.
 Of note, some evidence suggest that functional plasticity is an intrinsic capacity of T helper cells.
 Indeed, a study in mice demonstrated that Th17 cells transform into Th1 cells in vivo.
-A subsequent study furthermore showed that extensive T helper cell plasticity is also prominent in man.
+A subsequent study furthermore showed that extensive T helper cell plasticity is also prominent in humans.

 Many of the cytokines in this article are also expressed by other immune cells (see individual cytokines for details), and it is becoming clear that while the original Th1/Th2 model is enlightening and gives insight into the functions of helper T cells, it is far too simple to define its entire role or actions.
 Some immunologists question the model completely, as some in vivo studies suggest that individual helper T cells usually do not match the specific cytokine profiles of the Th model, and many cells express cytokines from both profiles.
 That said, the Th model has still played an important part in developing our understanding of the roles and behaviour of helper T cells and the cytokines they produce during an immune response.

 Studies by Stockinger et al. revealed that another T helper subset may exist.
 Th9 cells are claimed to be an IL9 (interleukin 9)–producing T cell subset focused on defending helminth infections.